sethbern/CSJava/_sources/Unit6-Writing-Classes/topic-6-7-static-vars-methods.rst

 In Unit 2, we explored the Math class and its many static methods like Math.random(), and we've always used a main method which is static.
 In this lesson, you will learn to write your own static variables and methods.

 - **Static** variables and methods belong to a class and are called with the Class Name rather than using object variables, like ClassName.methodName();

+- If you are calling a static method from within the same class, you can leave off the Classname and dot notation as we saw in Unit 5.

 - There is only one copy of a static variable or method for the whole class.
 For example, the main method is static because there should only be 1 main method.

 - Static methods can be public or private.

 - The static keyword is placed right after the public/private modifier and right before the type of variables and methods in their declarations.

+- A static method does not have a **this** variable, since it is not called with an object.

 .. code-block:: java